HomeFace YogaFace Yoga Exercises You Can Follow at Home

 Sit tall and relax your shoulders so every movement stays controlled and you stop scrunching your neck.

-Place fingertips gently on the forehead and raise and relax the brows slowly, keeping the movement controlled.
+Place your fingertips gently on the forehead and raise and relax the brows slowly, keeping the movement smooth and controlled to build awareness and ease tension.

-Rest fingers around the orbital bone without pressing the eye itself, breathe, and relax the forehead.
+Rest your fingers lightly around the orbital bone without pressing the eye itself, breathe, and relax the forehead as you do.

 Smile softly and hold for a few seconds, then release completely without clenching your teeth.